ent/ent/doc/website/blog/2021-09-10-openapi-generator.md

 ### Operation configuration

-We do not want to expose endpoints to delete a fridge (who'd want that, for real!) and happily `elk` lets us configure what endpoints to generate and which to ignore. `elk`s default policy is to expose all routes.
+We do not want to expose endpoints to delete a fridge (who'd want that, for real!) and fortunately `elk` lets us configure what endpoints to generate and which to ignore. `elk`s default policy is to expose all routes.
 You can either change this behaviour to not expose any route but those explicitly asked for, or you can just tell `elk` to exclude the DELETE operation on the Fridge by using an `elk.SchemaAnnotation`:

 ```go title="ent/schema/fridge.go"
 // Annotations of the Fridge.